 Percent of registered voters who did not vote

-The 2016 presidential election had a turnout rate of 60% for eligible voters.1 More than than 50% of registered voters in 9 states who didn’t vote in 2016 cited structural reasons such as polling place hours, accessibility challenges, registration problems, or not being near polls on voting day.
-With the 2020 presidential election likely to be taking place under pandemic conditions, it is instructive to consider recent structural barriers for not voting and how those might be exacerbated by Covid.
+The 2016 presidential election had a turnout rate of 60% for eligible voters.1 More than 50% of registered voters in 9 states who didn’t vote in 2016 cited structural reasons such as polling place hours, accessibility challenges, registration problems, or not being near polls on voting day.

-The most recent Current Population Survey asked why registered voters did not vote in that election.
-Their answers include a range of barriers that could dramatically reduce voter turnout during the pandemic, especially for states that have an extraordinarily high rate of infection (above 100 new cases in the last week per 100k population).
-For example, Mississippi, Missouri, Alabama, Louisiana, and Oklahoma are current hotspots for Covid-19 and have historically high structural barriers to voting.
-In 9 states, more than 50% of registered voters who didn’t vote in 2016 cited structural reasons.
+The Current Population Survey asked registered voters why they did not vote.
+Their answers included a range of barriers that could dramatically reduce voter turnout during the pandemic, especially for states that have an extraordinarily high rate of infection (above 100 new cases in the last week per 100k population).
+For example, Alaska, Missouri, Indiana, West Virginia, Oklahoma, Louisiana, Mississippi, and Alabama are current hotspots for Covid and had the highest structural barriers to voting in the election four years ago.

-For example, in 19 states, 10%+ of would-be voters indicated they did not go to the polls because they were ‘out of town or away from home,’ a reason likely to be exacerbated by Covid-related displacement.
+For example, in 2016, in 19 states 10%+ of would-be voters indicated they did not go to the polls because they were ‘out of town or away from home,’ a reason likely to be exacerbated by disaster- and Covid-related displacement.
 In 24 states, 15% or more of eligible voters did not go to polls because they were ‘too busy” and had “conflicting work or school schedules.”
 This November, with many families juggling work and children being at home due to school and childcare closures, finding time to leave the house to vote may be even more difficult.
-Concerns about using public transportation, long lines, and safety of polling places could cause large numbers of people not to turn out.
+Concerns about using public transportation, long lines, and safety of polling places could depress turnout.
 Already, nearly half of registered voters believe it will be difficult to vote in November’s election (compared to only 15% in 2018).2

-24 states and the District of Columbia are mostly ready for voting in a pandemic, with Indiana and Montana making forward progress in the last month.
+25 states and the District of Columbia are mostly ready for voting by mail in a pandemic, with Indiana and Montana making forward progress in the last month.

 Readiness to vote by mail in a pandemic